gfelber-tgm/DemonSeed/README.md

 **!
 Important !**

-Before soldering on the cables put your usb housing on the cable, also u should skip to [DemonSeed Programming](#dprogram) before soldering cables and putting on the housing, this improves troubleshooting by a lot.
+Before soldering on the cables put your USB housing on the cable, also u should skip to [DemonSeed Programming](#dprogram) before soldering cables and putting on the housing, this improves troubleshooting by a lot.

-Like you can see in the picture i removed the bottom part of the plastic on the soldering side of the USB stick to make soldering easier, if you don't want to go through that hassle you can also buy a USB port that has soldering pins (example linked under Materials as Advisable).

 **Cable soldering**

+Like you can see in the picture I removed the bottom part of the plastic on the soldering side of the USB stick to make soldering easier, if you don't want to go through that hassle you can also buy a USB port that has soldering pins (example linked under Materials as Advisable).

 Check beforehand, that you don't swap DC and GND also one should solder together both data-cables to prevent shorts.